dappforce/subsocial-docs/docs/tutorials/Usernames.md

 ### Will my usernames expire?
 No. However, expirations may be added in the future.

+### Can I register a username for someone else?
+Yes, when registering a username you can choose the registering account, or any other account, as the new owner.

+### How many usernames can I register?
+Each account can register up to 100 usernames for themselves, but you can register an infinite amount of usernames for other people.

 ### Can I unregister a username?
 No, at the moment, **all SUB locked to register usernames will remain locked forever**.
 However, the ability to unregister usernames may be added in the future.